Middle-Earth Profiles: Turin

 This is the first time he hears of this and it burrows into his mind.
 Before his capture, Turin had a devil-may-care approach to battle and life, frustrated at how his life was turning out.
 Now he learned that he was a marked man, and though still wanting to fight, shows more caution by hiding his true name.
 Turin believed that if his name was some how not mentioned that he would escape Morgoth’s curse, believing also that his curse had such power to affect him.

 This caution develops over time into paranoia, going so far as to go by aliases and bidding others who know the truth to keep it secret.
 Though the many allies he accumulates in his adventures only respect him more upon knowing that the son of the greatest warrior of men was fighting for them, it often angers Turin himself.
-It becomes one his hair-trigger buttons to his temper, berating Gwindor for revealing his name to an elven princess who had fallen in love with him in Nargothrond.
+It becomes one his hair-trigger buttons, berating Gwindor for revealing his name to an Elven princess who had fallen in love with him in Nargothrond.
 And he kills Brandir when he speaks his name and the words of the curse when returning from killing of Glaurung.

 Turin seems to have always felt that life was somehow conspiring against him, and Gwindor’s news gives his frustrations a name and a face.
 As mentioned before, Turin hates being unable to right an injustice, and a curse from an angelic being is as helpless as one can be.